bitTorin/capstone/README.md

 In completing this capstone, I’ve succeeding in building a mobile responsive application that relies on the model framework of a Django backend to store the permit information for hundreds of active construction permits.
 It also demonstrates a wide array of Javascript functionalities on the front end through the use of the Three.JS WebGL framework and event triggers on objects actions.

 I hope you find this web application to be helpful.
 Thank you to the full CS50 team for creating this course, it has been full of learning and discovery!
 Below are a series of startup instructions to get the web application running locally.
-Good luck!

 ## Startup Instructions